MerlijnWajer/pyroTorrent/sphinx/index.rst

 Features
 --------

-It's features include but are not limited to:
+Its features include but are not limited to:

     -   View your torrents and upload/download rate.
     -   Efficient XMLRPC usage.